alexmehta/theia/README.md

 pip install -r requirements.txt
 ```

-This is run on a raspberry pi and connected to intel realsense.
+This can be ran on a raspberry pi and uses an intel realsense camera.
 Refer to those forums/repos for assistance.

 ## Contributing